Changdao/utimes/README.md

 8. construct the scholl mantainence page<br>
 9. construct the request browser/query page

-10.change the user ben constructing method, use more native Spring method to build the UserBean.
+#10.change the user ben constructing method, use more native Spring method to build the UserBean.
 11.Use AJAX method to register.
 12.Redirect the registered success page to the "My Utimes" Page.
 13.Add Registers list
 14.Add search user function.
 15.Paginate it.
 16.Registration need mail notification.
+17.Internationalize the register process.
+18.Check the charset/encode to avoid confusing code, like"?".